bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/index.md

 where he can define groups.
 Each group has its own permissions over each table in your application.

-For example, let\'s say that you have created an application for storing clients\' contacts, vendors\' contacts, and employees\' contacts.
-The admin can define a group called \'HR\' which can view and edit only the employees\' contacts, a group called \'Sales\' which can view and edit only the clients\' contacts, and a group called \'Procurement\' which can view and edit only the vendors\' contacts.
-Each group can have one or more members, and each member inherits his group\'s permissions.
+For example, let's say that you have created an application for storing clients' contacts, vendors' contacts, and employees' contacts.
+The admin can define a group called 'HR' which can view and edit only the employees' contacts, a group called 'Sales' which can view and edit only the clients' contacts, and a group called 'Procurement' which can view and edit only the vendors' contacts.
+Each group can have one or more members, and each member inherits his group's permissions.
 The following diagram explains this graphically.